learn-co-curriculum/phase-0-html-lists-lab/README.md

 ```

 In this example, the nested lists will now be _further_ indented and instead of
-a solid bullet, they will appear with hollow bullets, indicating a sublist.
+a solid bullet, they will appear with hollow bullets, indicating a sub-list.
 Adding nested list one level deeper will make _square_ bullets appear, allowing
 us to easily display related and nested content in a readable format.